We plant the tropical dry forest back

 2,22 m

-Does your company or entity need to compensate?
+Does your company or organization need to offset?

-We host environmental compensations and voluntary partnerships to expand the hectares in restoration.
-Every hectare translates into forest, wildlife returning and a replicable model for the Colombian Caribbean.
+We receive environmental offsets and voluntary partnerships to expand the hectares under restoration.
+Each hectare means forest, wildlife returning, and a replicable model for the Colombian Caribbean.